 Road trip through Virginia’s Eastern Shore

-Virginia is well known for its natural beauty but the Eastern Shore is often overlooked.
+Virginia is well known for its natural beauty but the Eastern Shore is often overlooked to do as a USA road trip.
 Visitors flock to the nearby resort towns of Ocean City Maryland and Virginia Beach leaving the Atlantic barrier islands and inlets along the Chesapeake Bay blissfully uncrowded.
 The drive from Virginia Beach via the 21 mile long Chesapeake Bay Bridge Tunnel transports you to another world, where instead of overpriced resorts and souvenir shops you’ll find miles of pristine wetlands, hidden beaches and charming small towns.

 Cape Charles, on the southern end of the shore, is like Mayberry on the Chesapeake Bay.
 Home to a handful of artists and boutique, this is where to stop if you want a beach break without the crowds.
 Heading up the shore be sure to take a ferry to Tangier Island, where very little has changed and whose residents still speak a form of Elizabethan english.
 End your trip at Chincoteague Island, known most for the herds of wild ponies that call the barrier island home (including Marguerite Henry’s beloved Misty of Chincoteague) and the dunes of the Assateague National Seashore.
 The Eastern Shore may be Virginia’s best kept secret.